What is the mission of your practice?

 I have a PCP and I don’t want to leave that insurance-based practice.
 Can I still work with you?

 Yes.
-I can serve a member of your healthcare team.
+I would be delighted to serve as a member of your healthcare team.
 I am available to help, listen, explain, clarify and contribute to your optimal health.

 What healthcare system are you affiliated with?

 I am delighted to practice as an independent physician.
 I work for my patients; not for health systems or insurance companies.
 With regard to referrals, I have a network of trusted colleagues across Greater Boston and will refer to them when you ask my recommendation.
 If you have insurance network requirements or existing specialists across any systems, I will coordinate and communicate with any specialists you have, across systems.
-I will be an active guiding presence if you are in the ED, hospital, or SNF, wherever that may be.
+I will be an active guiding presence if you are in the ED or hospital, wherever that may be.
+Having an independent doctor who helps you get what you need, defined by your needs and the specific circumstance is so far superior to anything you have experienced in your personal care - you will see the difference right away!

 What are your credentials?